Skip to content

 Joint US-Israeli strikes (Operations Roaring Lion / Epic Fury) on 28 February 2026 killed Supreme Leader Ali Khamenei and decapitated the senior military command.Source: event

-Is the Strait of Hormuz open?
+What is Iran's position on the Strait of Hormuz talks?

 What is the IRGC and why does it matter?